Charming places to visit in Indianapolis, Indiana

 As a member of the Association of Zoos and Aquariums, the Indianapolis Zoo participates in various conservation programs.
 One such program is the Species Survival Plans, a collection of conservation projects protecting endangered species.

 Among the Indianapolis Zoo’s highlights is the Marsh Dolphin Theater, home to a daily dolphin show.
-Additionally, the zoo has a state-of-the-art dolphin pavilion, which allows you to get up close and personal with a dolphin.
+Additionally, the zoo has a state-of-the-art dolphin pavilion where you can get up close and personal with a dolphin.

 The Children’s Museum of Indianapolis

-It is free to enter the museum and free admission on the first Thursday of every month.
-If you want to visit the museum, you can book your ticket online or call.
+The museum is free to enter, and admission is free on the first Thursday of every month.
+You can book your ticket online or by phone if you want to visit.

 The Children's Museum of Indianapolis Welcome Center